The Central Guesthouse is in an ideal location...

 Central Guest House: Our full report

-The guest house is a slightly unprepossessing grey building with a secure car park to the side, accessed by an electric gate.
-There is no garden as such, although there is a small courtyard with tables and chairs at the back of the property.
+The building is a slightly unprepossessing grey structure with a secure car park to the side, accessed by an electric gate for which you are given a remote control on arrival.
+There is no garden as such, although there is a small covered courtyard with tables and chairs at the back of the property.

-The Central has seven bedrooms, four upstairs, two downstairs, and a family room outside which sleeps four.
+Central Guest House has eight bedrooms.
+Six are in the main part of the house, four upstairs and two downstairs.
+A separate building houses a family room sleeping four, and a particularly spacious room that is usually reserved for honeymooners.
 All are large, with high ceilings, white walls, dark mahogany furniture, comfortable (extra-length) double or twin beds and crisp white linen.
-Each room has air conditioning, tea- and coffee-making facilities, a safe, a flat-screen satellite TV, a hairdryer, and WiFi access.
-Each also has its own spotlessly clean white en-suite bathroom with a powerful shower or a bath, although two rooms have a shower and a bath.
+Each room has air conditioning, a safe, a flat-screen satellite TV, a hairdryer, and WiFi access.
+Each also has its own en-suite bathroom with a powerful shower or a bath, although three rooms have a shower and a bath.

-Outside the rooms on each floor is a well-stocked communal minibar, thoughtfully located to avoid noise from the fridge at night.
-This is run as an honesty bar with a small selection of drinks, and sweet and savoury snacks and fruit.
+Outside the rooms on each floor is a well-stocked communal minibar.
+This is run as an honesty bar with a small selection of drinks, a tea and coffee station, and sweet and savoury snacks.
+The two outside rooms each have a minibar inside the room.

-Many of Swakopmund's restaurants, shops and museums are within easy walking distance of the Central Guest House, and the owners will help to arrange any activities, too (there is a wide range of literature on these in the main area).
+Most of Swakopmund's restaurants, shops and museums are within easy walking distance of the Central Guest House, although we would advise driving at night.

 Ideal length of stay: 2–3 nights